smhammerton/smhammerton/content/authors/admin/_index.md

 title: Savannah Hammerton
 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am graduate student working towards an MS in Epidemiology & Biostatistics (emphasis in Epidemiology) and Graduate Certificate in Infectious Disease Epidemiology.
+I expect to graduate in May of 2022 and being a PhD in June!
+While this degree will also be in Epidemiology & Biostatistics, my emphasis will now be in data analysis and modeling.
+I have particular interest and research emphasis in infectious diseases.
+I am passionate about “real world” implications of public health research and practice on individuals and context‐aware data analytic approaches to answering epidemiological questions.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Hammerton-CV.pdf" "newtab" >}}resumé{{< /staticref >}}.